tlhunter/sleekmvc-app/README.md

 * So easy to use, first year PHP developers can become proficient
 * Stable enough to be used for production websites
 * Secure variables and prevent XSS and injection attacks
-* Core framework should remain small and lightweight, no 'magic'
+* Core framework should remain small and lightweight, no 'magic' (Cake is fat)
 * Don't clobber $_GET (or any super global) variables (CodeIgniter, I'm looking at you)
 * Don't require a ton of 'empty' class files (Kohana, that's you)
 * Provide a easily understood autoloader (no surprises or confusion for naming)